ArtNight Pasadena at the Armory

-Enjoy a free evening of art and entertainment as Pasadena’s most prominent institutions swing open their doors for ArtNight.
+Enjoy a free evening of art and entertainment as the city’s cultural institutions swing open their doors for ArtNight Pasadena.
 Make the Armory your hub location, then hop on free shuttle buses connecting dozens of other cultural destinations in town.
-In addition to our current exhibitions and special musical guests, there will be hands-on art making experiences for everyone, including drop-in life drawing with Armory Teaching Artist Andrew K. Currey and an interactive scent design lab with FIDM instructor Andre' Barnwell.
+In addition to our current exhibitions and special musical guests, there will be drop-in art making experiences for everyone, including life drawing with Teaching Artist Andrew K. Currey (7:00 to 9:00 PM), observational botanical drawing with Armory education team members (6:00 to 8:00 PM), and an interactive fragrance design workshop with FIDM instructor Andre' Barnwell (6:00 to 10:00 PM).
+Don't miss our annual display of teen art work in our Community Room.
 You can also enjoy $5 draught beer, courtesy of Pasadena's Craftsman Brewing Company, plus gourmet Indian street food from India Jones Chow Truck.

 After you visit the Armory, be sure to take an ArtNight shuttle bus to artWORKS, our satellite facility in East Pasadena, for an interactive evening with hands-on, family-friendly arts workshops alongside musical entertainment.